Skip to main content

 • Café Promenade, offering coffee as well as small pastries, sandwiches, and fruit.
 This venue is open 24 hours per day (Available on Adventure of the Seas, Allure of the Seas, Anthem of the Seas, Freedom of the Seas, Explorer of the Seas, Harmony of the Seas, Oasis of the Seas, Quantum of the Seas, Ovation of the Seas, Independence of the Seas, Liberty of the Seas, Mariner of the Seas, Navigator of the Seas, Symphony of the Seas, Voyager of the Seas, Utopia of the Seas, and Wonder of the Seas).

-• AquaDome Market, featuring five different food stalls that each highlight a specific food or cuisine, ranging from sweet and savory crepes to made-to-order Mediterranean bowls (Available on Icon of the Seas)
+• AquaDome Market, featuring five different food stalls that each highlight a specific food or cuisine, ranging from sweet and savory crepes to made-to-order Mediterranean bowls (Available on Icon of the Seas and Star of the Seas).

-• Pearl Cafe, available exclusively on Icon Class ships, this is essentially the next-gen Café Promenade located in the Royal Promenade (Available on Icon of the Seas)
+• Pearl Cafe, available exclusively on Icon Class ships, is essentially the next-gen Café Promenade located in the Royal Promenade (Available on Icon of the Seas and Star of the Seas).

-• Surfside Bites, features grab-and-go options in the brand-new Surfside Neighborhood (Available on Icon of the Seas)
+• Surfside Bites, features grab-and-go options in the brand-new Surfside Neighborhood (Available on Icon of the Seas and Star of the Seas).

-• Surfside Eatery, another complimentary buffet that's located in the heart of the Surfside Neighborhood so families don't have to stray from all the fun (Available on Icon of the Seas)
+• Surfside Eatery, another complimentary buffet that's located in the heart of the Surfside Neighborhood, so families don't have to stray from all the fun (Available on Icon of the Seas and Star of the Seas)

 Image

-For an elevated and more intimate dining experience, Royal Caribbean offers guests the opportunity to dine in one of their specialty restaurants for an additional charge.
+For an elevated and more intimate dining experience, Royal Caribbean offers guests the opportunity to dine in one of its specialty restaurants for an additional charge.

 À la carte venues charge you just for what you order and can be thought of like a conventional land-based restaurant.